digital security

 sam chapman headshot

 Practice common sense, never click suspicious links and lock all your devices with strong passwords and two-factor authentication.
-A VPN can also save your life: I recommend ExpressVPN, which you can try for free with a 30-day money-back guarantee.
+A VPN can also save your life: I recommend NordVPN, which you can try for free with a 30-day money-back guarantee.

 I like to think of personal cybersecurity as something a little like the video game Minecraft.